Slow Fashion: What Is It and Why Should You Care

 Yes, slow fashion is sustainable, and there are several reasons why slow fashion is more sustainable than fast fashion.

-- First, slow fashion brands use sustainable materials, such as organic cotton or bamboo.
+- First, slow fashion companies use sustainable materials, such as organic cotton or bamboo.

-- Second, slow fashion brands often employ fair trade practices, which means that workers are paid a living wage and have safe working conditions.
+- Second, slow fashion companies often employ fair trade practices, which means that workers are paid a living wage and have safe working conditions.

-- Finally, slow fashion brands usually support local economies by working with local manufacturers and retailers.
+- Finally, slow fashion companies usually support local economies by working with local manufacturers and retailers.

 Why Is Slow Fashion So Costly?